Sharafkhan Bidlisi

-He is the author of Sharafnama, one of the most important works on medieval Kurdish history, written in 1597.
+He is the author of the Sharafnama, one of the most important works on medieval Kurdish history, written in 1597.
 He created a good picture of Kurdish life and Kurdish dynasties in the 16th century in his works.
 Outside Iran and Kurdish-speaking countries, Sharaf Khan Bidlisi has influenced Kurdish literature and societies through the translation of his works by other scholars.

 He was also a gifted artist and a well-educated man, excelling as much in mathematics and military strategy as he did in history.